moizumi99/brainf__k_CPU/README.md

 # Brainf__k CPU
+## update
+Now, the loop command "]" uses stack to find the return address instead of searching for a corresponding "[" PIPELINE processing is implemented
+Can execute up to 4 consecutive commands of "+-" or "<>" Now it is 6 times faster than the first version.

 ## Whats this?
 A CPU that executes brainf\*\*k language written in Verilog HDL.
 The CPU can run on FPGA.
 The target device is Terasic DE0 with LCD.